botblox/botblox-manager-software/README.md

 #### MacOS or Windows
 * Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) (called 'Docker') for your given Linux distribution (or however you wish to use Docker, I used Docker Desktop so I politely suggest you download/install that too).
 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) if your device has USB 2.0 ports.

-1)

-2) Ensure Docker Desktop (or equivalent) is running.
-3)

-This is not trivial as the Docker Daemon only runs natively on Linux, which means that the Docker Daemon runs inside of a VM (`hyperkit` for MacOS and `Microsoft Hyper-V`) when being used on MacOS or Windows as the host OS.
-Unfortunately, `hyperkit` does not support USB forwarding so it is impossible to allow the container priveldged access to the USB-to-UART converter.

 ### Getting Started